Robust estimation on a parametric model via testing: Introduction

-where $C$ is a positive number depending on $\F$, $h$ the Hellinger distance and $d$ such that $\Theta \subset \R^d$.
-We recall that the Hellinger distance is defined on the cone $\L^1_+ (\XX, \mu)$ of non-negative integrable functions on $\XX$ with respect to $\mu$ by
+where $C$ is a numerical positive constant, $h$ the Hellinger distance, and $D_{\F}$ measures, in some sense, the ``massiveness'' of $\F$.
+We recall that the Hellinger distance is defined on the cone $\L^1_+ (\XX, \mu)$ of non-negative integrable functions on $\XX$ with respect to $\mu $ by